iqalfikri/guessing-game-js/README.md

 # guessing-game-js
-a game project guessing numbers from Dicoding
+A game project guessing numbers from Dicoding